Q. What is a tenancy agreement?

 Q. What is the difference between an 'Assured Shorthold Tenancy' and a 'Non-housing Act' or 'Contractual Tenancy'?

-A. If the tenancy falls into any of the following 4 categories, then the type of contract will be an Assured Shorthold Tenancy, which means that it will be covered by Housing Act legislation:
+A. The most common form of tenancy is the Assured Shorthold Tenancy under the 1988 Housing Act (Amended 1996 and 2004).
+If the tenancy falls into any of the following 4 categories, then the type of contract will be an Assured Shorthold Tenancy, which means that it will be covered by Housing Act legislation:

 - The tenant is an individual or individuals (up to 4 people) and not a company